Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 - After running these commands you can come back to the terminal by typing `q`

-**Dynamic Analysis** is when we run a malacious script in a controlled environment such as a virtural machine to control
+**Dynamic Analysis** is when we run a malacious script in a controlled environment such as a virtural machine to assess
 - Note that when you use `top` the PID is the process id that is used to refer to the process when you want to kill it.

 - Example commands:

-`ps aux | grep bash`
+`ps aux | grep bash` or `ps aux | less`

 - `a` displays all the processes involving the terminal
 - `u` specifies the username that started the process
 - `x` displays all the processes that DO NOT involve terminal - so toghether with a and x you can look at all the processes there are
 - `grep bash` here is further tailoriing to display only the shortlist of the processes called name

+- Note that in order to kill a process it must be referred by its PID or process id.

+- Killing a process

+`sudo killall stress`

+This effectively kills all the processes and the sub-processes that were initiated by theat process.

+## Installing packages

+Linux has its own command for installing packages like in npm instal for node packages linux packages can be installed with

+`sudo apt -y install package_name another_packagname`

+- Note how multiple packages can be installed at the same time and `-y` lets you atromatically answer yes to all the question prompts before installation.

+- Examples of the package names:

+`emacs` is a files editor

+## John the Ripper for password cracking

+- The software accepts username:hash info that can be provided in the form of a shell script.
+If we just copy paste from the shadow will - the whole row associated with a particular user information.
+Below are some steps in the sequence

+1. Copy the shadow file `sudo cp /etc/shadow shadow_copy`
+2. Delete the irelevent hashes/usernames Ctrl+k to delete the entire line
+3. Crack the password `sudo john shadow_copy` where shadow_copy is the name of the file- If you make a copy from the rot directory it will carry the same set of permisions and therefore we are using sudo.

+- Note that the length of the password is more important security wise 16 characters is very secure 8 characters is cracked instantly.
+12 in 4 weeks, 16 in 35 thousand years